 In the northeast corner of Ash Meadows National Wildlife Refuge, at the base of a range of barren hills, lies Devils Hole, officially part of Death Valley National Park.
-The hole is a sheer-sided cavity in the rocks about 10 meters deep and forms the entrance to a flooded cave system, but is not very interesting to look at and not well signposted, perhaps as tourists are not really meant to visit.
-The site contains rusty scientific monitoring equipment and is enclosed by a high security fence to prevent anyone disturbing the endangered Devils Hole pupfish that inhabit the murky waters below - their population fluctuates between about 500 in summer and 200 in winter.
-Pupfish exist in 8 very isolated pockets of moisture in the Mojave Desert, remnants of much wetter times long gone, and all are now endangered.
+The hole is a sheer-sided cavity in the rocks about 30 feet deep and forms the entrance to a flooded cave system, but is not very interesting to look at and not so well signposted, perhaps as tourists are not really meant to visit.
+The site contains scientific monitoring equipment and is enclosed by a high security fence to prevent anyone disturbing the endangered Devils Hole pupfish that inhabit the murky waters below - their population fluctuates between about 500 in summer and 200 in winter.
+The pupfish exist only in eight very isolated pockets of moisture in the Mojave Desert, remnants of much wetter times long gone, and all are now endangered.
 It is rather sad to think that this one species lives only in this dull, algae-filled pool at the bottom of a hole in a dusty, unknown part of the desert.
 Two other pupfish species are also endemic to the reserve.